-

 10. Sub-recipient selection and assessment

-11. Grant-making
+12. Grant-making

 As defined by the Global Fund, the purpose of grant making is to translate the funding request reviewed and assessed by the Technical Review Panel (TRP) and Grant Approvals Committee (GAC) into disbursement-ready grants for Board approval and signature.

-- Complete PR Capacity Assessment Tool (CAT)
+- complete PR Capacity Assessment Tool (CAT);

-- With the TRP’s comments in mind, prepare required grant documents:
+- with the TRP’s comments in mind, prepare required grant documents;

 - implementation arrangement mapping;